Housing in Australia is unaffordable – everyone knows that.

 For properties to become more affordable to a wide range of buyers, property values would need to fall significantly.

-By this I mean we’ll need more than the typical cyclical correction that is likely to happen over the next few years.
+By this I mean we’ll need more than the typical cyclical correction that we're currently experiencing.

-At the end of every property cycle property price growth moderates in some locations, prices stagnate in others and in some areas home values fall say 5% to 7%.
+At the end of every property cycle property price growth moderates in some locations, prices stagnate in others and in some areas home values fall.

 But if we’re talking creating affordability, property values will need to drop considerably, meaning that people will be forced to sell up their homes, but because there won’t be anyone willing or able to buy them, property prices will drop significantly.